cjdbarlow/Part-One/how-to-pass.md

     Take a break after the written exams, they are exhausting.

 ##The Bottom Line
-* Pick a date, and commit to it
+* Pick a date, and commit
 * Work out which times work best for you with respect to study
 Different times will be better for different things.
 I found:
     * Days off (including weekends) were best for learning new content